9990807/SoftwareLists/README.md

 # Lobo's Windows Software List

-This repo is a collection of Windows applications and tools that I use regularly.
+This repo is a curated collection of Windows applications and tools that I use regularly.

 ## Table of Contents